shidi1985/academic-kickstart/content/home/experience.md

   location = "New Mexico"
   date_start = "2022-08-15"
   date_end = ""
-  description = """Teach, research, and service in the school of ECE."""
+  description = """Teach, research, and service in the School of Electrical and Computer Engineering."""

 +++